- 6 yrs & up

-From beginner to advanced, our private piano instruction includes music theory, technique, performance, ear training, and sight-reading in a broad spectrum of musical genres.
+From beginner to advanced skill levels, our private piano lessons includes music theory, technique, performance, ear training, and sight-reading sheet music in a broad spectrum of musical genres.

 Private Lesson Policies